Columbia Child Support Lawyer

 Whether you and the other parent of your children are getting divorced, have never been married but are separating, or you simply cannot get the other parent to assist you with your children’s financial needs, it is important that you speak with an attorney about your children’s right to receive support.
-At Arn Family Law, we maintain the most up to date software used by the Maryland Court system to calculate the appropriate amount of child support in your case.
+At Arn Family Law, our Columbia child support attorneys maintain the most up to date software used by the Maryland Court system to calculate the appropriate amount of child support in your case.

 If you and your children’s other parent earn a combined gross income in excess of $180,000.00 per year, Maryland Guidelines do not apply and the court has discretion in setting the child support amount.
 In exercising its discretion the court will consider, among other things, the standard of living that the children enjoyed during the time the parties were living together or that had been established prior to the filing of an action for child support.

 When and if changes occur to the financial circumstances of either of the parents or the expenses of the children, one party may be entitled to a modification of the child support amount to reflect the change in circumstances.